Fri, Aug 4 2023~6min

 As a quick glimpse of what's on the roadmap:

-• A pro version with fined-tuned advanced components
+• A pro version with fine-tuned advanced components

 • A marketing version with various pre-built components for building quick landing pages